chargehound/chargehound-slate/source/includes/_overview.md

 ```

 When using our client libraries Chargehound also provides typed exceptions when errors are returned from the API.

-### Error details

-An API error has a few standard fields in the "error" JSON.
-These fields are "status", "message", and "type".

-"status" is the HTTP status code of the error.

-"message" is a description of the error.
-This is the place to look when debugging.

-"type" is a structured error type.
-One of `authentication`, `not_found`, or `invalid_request`.

 ## Response metadata